MASTER OF LAWS IN INTERNATIONAL BUSINESS LAW PROGRAM

 The IBL Program is especially proud of the prominent careers of its graduates.
-The alumni of the IBL Program could now be found not just in offices of leading international and local law firms, as in-house counsels of international corporations, as well as in the positions of university teachers, governmental officials, experts of regulatory bodies or even in the non-profit sector.
+The alumni of the IBL Program could now be found not just in offices of leading international and local law firms, as in-house counsels of international corporations, but as well in the positions of university lecturers/professors, government officials, experts of regulatory bodies or banks and financing organizations and even as experts working in the non-profit sector.

 Entry Requirements for the IBL LL.M.
 Program: